 10. What to Pack for Moving Day

 Before you go, make a list of everything you will need for when you arrive at your new home.
 This will be important if your belongings aren’t coming for a few days or if you are living in transient while your new home is being prepared.
 Important documents and items should be carried with you at all times, and don’t let the small stuff stress you out: you can always buy more clothes, a new toothbrush or an umbrella when you arrive overseas.
-Most of all, have fun and enjoy the adventure of moving to a new country!
+Most of all, have fun and enjoy the adventure of moving overseas!

 Overseas Packers And Shippers can help you pack and relocate to another country.
 Contact us today to learn more about the services we offer including: